This Day in History: Johnny Lee Canley's Medal of Honor

-On this day in 2018, a hero receives the Medal of Honor.
-Sgt.
-Major Johnny Lee Canley’s Medal had been a long time coming.
-His heroism came during the Vietnam War, at the Tet Offensive, fifty years before he received his Medal.
+On this day in 1968, a hero engages in an action that would earn him the Medal of Honor.
+Nevertheless, Johnny Lee Canley didn’t receive that Medal for decades.
+His heroism had come during the Vietnam War, at the Tet Offensive, but he received his Medal fifty years later.

 Would you believe that he joined the Marines in 1953, when he was only 15 years old?
 He used his brother’s paperwork to get in.